benbalter/benbalter.github.com/_posts/2015-07-20-write-corporate-blog-posts-as-a-human.md

 Thankfully, it doesn't have to be that way.
 Corporations are fully capable of talking like humans do, at least the humans that make up that company are, and unsurprisingly customers respond positively when treated with that kind of base-level respect.
 If you've ever read [the GitHub Blog](https://github.com/blog), you'll hopefully notice that at GitHub, we pride ourselves in "being human".
 Not "delivering authentic experiences" or "speaking like a human", but actually being a gosh-darn human talking to other humans.
 There may be a corporate logo at the top of the page, but blog posts are still exclusively written by, and read by living, breathing humans.
 My name is on the post and it's simply me, as an individual, talking to customers.
 No corporate buzzwords or filters needed.

-[Markets are conversations](http://newclues.cluetrain.com).
+A big part of that philosophy, and an even bigger part of reducing it to writing can be attributed to @kcshearon who introduced me to the idea that [markets are conversations](http://newclues.cluetrain.com).
 Your users don't read your blog to be marketed to.
 They read your blog to learn about what's going on with your product, and the most effective way to convey product information — to educate current and potential users about a ship — is to be part of that ongoing conversation (that happens with or without your participation), not to stand on top of a hill shouting mindless marketing speak.
 Put another way, if you wouldn't do it in real life — say when bumping into a customer at a coffee shop — why is it okay to do on your corporate blog?

 Think of the typical corporate ship post.
 It probably starts something like this: